 For these reasons, I've chosen to create a proof of concept of an eCommerce website built with React and Redux using all the techniques available before the release of Hooks.
 You may ask why.
 Aren't class-based components and Redux agonising towards death?
 Almost.
 There still are cases where you would start a new project using class-based components and especially Redux, but, most of the time, it is a matter of maintaining projects that are already in place.
 Nowadays, it is indeed easier to refactor a React component from class-based to functional with hooks, definitely more comfortable than migrating an application from jQuery to React.
 Still, big projects will take years to migrate to newer code if rewritten at all.
 For these cases, it is still useful to practice with Redux and classes in React for being able to be proficient and quick on all kinds of React projects, even older ones.

 This project has been challenging, I was a bit rusty on class-based components, but the worst part was Redux.
 I never really liked this tool, I find it over-complicated and with a lot of verbosities.
 Still, I get the importance it has and the kind of situation in which it can be useful.
 On the other hand, features like React-hooks and tools like Apollo cache start to be pretty stable, and they offer comparable solutions at a fraction of the complexity.
 But this is a topic for another blog.

-I have tried, as stated on my self imposed challenge, to keep the level of difficulty high enough to become a challenge and to allow me to simulate a real-world case scenario of using these techniques.
+I have tried, as stated in my self-imposed challenge, to keep the level of difficulty high enough to become a challenge and to allow me to simulate a real-world case scenario using these techniques.
 I ended up using, of course, class-based components, Redux, Redux-persist for keeping the cart state, Sass scoped per component and Firebase for authentication.